S3-working-group/s3-practical-guide-french/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 Describing the specific purpose the team (or role keeper) is responsible for fulfilling within the organization, clarifies why this domain exists, so that delegatees understand what's expected of them and why their work is relevant for the organization.

-Vous pouvez décrire le driver primaire en utilisant la pratique [Décrire les Drivers Organisationnels](section:describe-organizational-drivers) et regarder la pratique [Répondre aux Drivers Organisationnels](section:respond-to-organizational-drivers) pour des suggestions sur la façon de décrire cette exigence.
+Vous pouvez décrire le moteur principal en utilisant la pratique [Décrire les Moteurs Organisationnels](section:describe-organizational-drivers) et regarder la pratique [Répondre aux Moteurs Organisationnels](section:respond-to-organizational-drivers) pour des suggestions sur la façon de décrire cette exigence.

 **Describe:**